-Compromising Domain Controllers (DC) is equivalent to endangering the entire Active Directory.
-The logic behind this is simple – when an attacker gets access to the Domain Controller, he will be able to access and change everything related to the AD domain.
-A hacker who has got access to Domain Controllers may:
+A compromised domain controller puts the entire Active Directory (AD) at risk.
+The logic behind this is simple – when an attacker gets access to the Domain Controller, they will be able to access and change everything related to the Active Directory domain.

-- cause damage to AD DS database
+- cause damage to the AD DS database

 - leak the security configuration information

 - change security configurations to access domain resources

 - get control over computers, users, and organizational units

 Attackers who want to compromise a business-critical network often find and attack domain controllers on the enterprise network as Active Directory contains the ‘keys to the kingdom’ in the identity information it contains.
 This makes the entire Active Directory unreliable and unpredictable which is why AD administrators are very protective of Domain Controllers.
 Here are some tips to protect Domain Controllers: